Welcome to Years 1 and 2

 This video has been shared with us by Lincoln City Foundation.
 Stay fit and active while you are at home!

 You can access PE with Joe videos at Body Coach TV on YouTube.
-Here is a link to one of the latest sessions to help you to challenge yourselves and stay fit and active while at home.
+Here is a link to one the sessions to help you to challenge yourselves and stay fit and active while at home.

 Join Ollie Tunmer from Beat Goes On to learn some exciting rhythms and body percussion.
 There is a different session each day.
 All of the movements are then combined for a performance at the end of the week!